willyum00/willyum00.github.io/_pages/about.md

 Outside of research, I do street art, photography, powerlifting, and boxing.

-Ask me about: {Neurotechnology, Conlangs, Spongebob Trivia}
+Ask me about: {Neurotechnology, Art History, Spongebob Trivia}